openedx/openedx-k8s-harmony/README.md

 ## Technology stack and architecture

-1. At the base is a Kubernetes cluster, which you must provide (e.g. using Terraform to provision Amazon EKS).
+1. At the base is a Kubernetes cluster, which you must provide (e.g. using OpenTofu to provision Amazon EKS).
    * Any cloud provider such as AWS or Digital Ocean should work.
-There are Terraform examples in the `infra-examples` folder but it is just a starting point and not recommended for production use.
+There are OpenTofu examples in the `infra-examples` folder but it is just a starting point and not recommended for production use.
 2. On top of that, this project's helm chart will install the shared resources you need - an ingress controller, monitoring, database clusters, etc. The following are included but can be disabled/replaced if you prefer an alternative:
    * Ingress controller: [ingress-nginx](https://kubernetes.github.io/ingress-nginx/)
    * Automatic HTTPS cert provisioning: [cert-manager](https://cert-manager.io/)
    * Autoscaling: `metrics-server` and `vertical-pod-autoscaler`
    * Search index: ElasticSearch (support for OpenSearch is planned)
    * Monitoring: TODO
-   * Database clusters: TODO (for now we recommend provisioning managed MySQL/MongoDB database clusters from your cloud provider using Terraform or a tool like [Grove](https://grove.opencraft.com/).)
+   * Database clusters: TODO (for now we recommend provisioning managed MySQL/MongoDB database clusters from your cloud provider using OpenTofu or a tool like [Grove](https://grove.opencraft.com/).)
    * Where possible, we try to configure these systems to **auto-detect** newly deployed Open edX instances and adapt to them automatically; where that isn't possible, Tutor plugins are used so that the instances self-register or self-provision the shared resources as needed.
 3. [Tutor](https://docs.tutor.overhang.io/) is used to build the container images that will be deployed onto the cluster.
    * This project's Tutor plugin is required to make the images compatible with the shared resources deployed by the Helm chart.